pathofwasd/PathOfWasd/README.md

 ---

 ## 📖 Documentation & Support
+## Instructions (More tutorials coming soon)

 - Full instructions and tutorials will be added soon.

+### Custom Cursor

-- AppData\Local\PathOfWASD you can replace the cursor here if you want.
-Ex: C:\Users\someuser\AppData\Local\PathOfWASD
+- You can replace the cursor by placing a file at:
-- IMPORTANT: if you add a custom cursor make sure the file name is "cursor" and is a png, also make sure to remove the old one.
+  `AppData\Local\PathOfWASD`
+  Example: `C:\Users\someuser\AppData\Local\PathOfWASD`

+- **IMPORTANT:**
+  If you add a custom cursor:
+  - The file name **must be** `cursor.png`
+  - It **must be a PNG file**
+  - You **must delete** or replace the old one

+---

+### Midpoint

-- Midpoint is the middle of your screen with a slight offset, as the "middle" of your character in POE is slightly under the screens true middle (atleast for my monitor?).
+- The *Midpoint* is the center of your screen with a slight offset — the "middle" of your character in Path of Exile is slightly below the true screen center (at least on my monitor).
-- But in the case your programs calculated midpoint is wack, you can set your own midpoint.
+- If the calculated midpoint seems off, you can manually set your own.
-- Your midpoint is what will dictate your movement locations while pressing WASD, if it is not centered well, A and D may drift slightly up or down.
+- The midpoint determines the origin for your WASD movement — if it's not centered well, pressing A or D may cause a slight upward/downward drift.

+---

+### Movement Offset

-- Movement Offset is how far your mouse travels and clicks while pressing W, A, S, or D. 100 was the sweet spot for my monitor, may differ for you.
+- *Movement Offset* controls how far the mouse travels and clicks when pressing W, A, S, or D.
+- A value of `100` worked well for my monitor, but it may vary for yours.
+- A higher offset = further distance traveled with each tap.
-- The larger the offset, the further you will travel after quickly tapping a WASD key.
-Generally you want the lowest value you can get while still moving while holding WASD.
+- Generally, you want the **lowest value** that still allows smooth movement while holding WASD.

-- The delays are more advanced of features..
-Play around with them if you want, I will make a tutorial that goes more indepth on them later.
-I found those defaults to be the sweet spot.
+---

+### Delays (Advanced)

-- The delays are there for seamless transitions between moving and using a skill.
+- These settings help smooth the interaction between movement and using skills.
+- I’ll provide a full tutorial soon, but here’s a basic explanation:

+#### After Mouse Jump Delay
-- For "After Mouse Jump Delay" there is a slight delay before your real mouse (which is hidden), is teleported to the virtual one.
+- Adds a delay **before** the real mouse (hidden) is teleported to the virtual mouse.
-- This allows for skills to not performed in the WASD real cursor position (somewhere close to the middle) before moving to the virtual mouse (where you were aiming when pressing the skill).
-- For "Before Move Delay" is a delay for how long to wait after pressing a skill to allow movement.
-So if you tap a skill, it will wait a small delay, before trying to moving in your held down WASD direction.
-- Some skills will require more or less of a delay than others, later down the road I want to add the ability to add a custom delay for each skill binding because of this.
-- For now you can either have no delay and always hold you skill until the skill performs its action, or have a small one size fits all delay, which I found to be 100ms.
+- This lets the skill cast from the real mouse’s position (near center) **before** snapping to the virtual one (your cursor target).

+#### Before Move Delay
+- Adds a delay **after** casting a skill **before** movement resumes via WASD.
+- Helps avoid interrupting skill animations by moving too early.

+- Different skills may require different timing.
+Eventually, I want to allow **per-skill custom delays**.
+- For now:
+  - **Option 1:** No delay (hold each skill key until it activates).
+  - **Option 2:** Use a universal delay — I found `100ms` works well.

+---

+### Key Bindings

+- **Movement Key:**
-- Movement key is the key walk or move is bound to on your skill bar
+  The key your *Walk* or *Move* skill is bound to on your skill bar.

+- **Stand Key:**
-- Stand key is the set key in the games bindings for stopping movement while attacking.
+  The key in Path of Exile's game settings that stops movement while attacking.

-- For now, you can:
+### For now, you can:
   - 🛠 Submit a bug or issue [here on GitHub](../../issues)
   - 💬 Contact me directly on Discord: `bingtar`